Demo 1: Continuity, Plotting, and Partial Derivatives#

 \[\begin{split}\displaystyle \begin{cases} -1 & \text{for}\: x < 0 \\e^{x} & \text{otherwise} \end{cases}\end{split}\]

-We should, however, note that the function isn’t differentiable in \(x = 0\), since it isn’t continuous in this point.
+We should, however, note that the function isn’t differentiable at \(x = 0\), since it isn’t continuous at this point.

 Partial Derivatives using diff#

-For functions of multiple variables we will introdue the partial derivative, aswell as how they can be used.
+For functions of multiple variables we will introduce the partial derivative, as well as how they can be used.
 To showcase the partial derivatives we will consider the function:

 x, y = symbols('x y')